mllewis/XTMEM/data/README.md

 	* direct_replication_of - corresponding replication study
 	* preregistered - was the study preregistered?

 `literature_ES.csv` - output of get_literature_ES.R.
-Calculated effect sizes for the 7 experiments in the literature.
+Calculated effect sizes for the 7 prior experiments in the literature.

 	* exp_recoded - experiment number in paper
 	* n - number of participants